- Women’s self-esteem.

 If I had I been more spiritually evolved, or more grounded at 22 when I got breast implants, I never would have gotten them.
 Yes I got lots of attention, sexual attention.
 And for awhile I enjoyed it.
 But as the saying goes, be careful what you wish for.
 It became apparent that the attention I received was not from quality people… Why did I mutilate my body to appease the tastes of SOME men?
 We were all duped by the media, the medical profession, our low self-esteem.
 I am now ready to have these D cups removed.

 Some are sure I want sex with them even when I’ve said I don’t.
 Some Mormon guys thought I’d enjoy a polygamous marriage in Heaven.
 (No. That sounds like Hell.)
 Another guy thought I’d like to bring in another woman and have a threesome relationship, or at least periodic threeways.
 That’s because I told him about research showing that women got more genitally aroused by a nude man than a nude woman.
 Or, that when women watched hetero couples in foreplay through goggles tracking eye movement, they spent half their time looking at men’s faces and the other half looking at women’s bodies.

 The strange pattern of women seeing women as sexier is not about sexual orientation.
 As I’ve said before:

-I’m hetero, but ask me which image I find more erotic, a nude female or a nude male, and I’ll choose the girl.
-Many of my hetero female students nod in agreement.
+I’m straight, but ask me which image I find more erotic, a nude female or a nude male, and I’ll choose the girl.
+Many of my straight female students nod in agreement.